ADN-DevTech/Civil3DSnoop/README.md

 # Setup

 Open the [SnoopCivil3D.sln](Civil3DSnoopDB.bundle\Contents\Source\SnoopCivil3D\SnoopCivil3D.sln) on Visual Studio.
 Build the project in Release, the DLL should be placed at /Contents/net** folder.
-Copy the entire .bundle folder to <b>c:\Program Files\Autodesk\Autodesk\ApplicationPlugins</b> folder and launch Civil 3D.
+Copy the entire .bundle folder to <b>%AppData%\Autodesk\ApplicationPlugins</b> folder and launch Civil 3D.

 # Usage